 My room was brand new, with excellent equipment and furniture – still smelling new.

 The hotel has a restaurant serving really tasty food.
 Breakfast is very good and basically, we can choose what we want from the menu.
 There are also various dishes of vegetarian food, meat or fish, as well as juice and soup.

 This hotel is located in Berbera city center.
 I had stayed 3 nights in the above-mentioned hotel on the beach before, a bit away from the heart of Berbera, and decided to sleep one night in the center to experience the city life as well.

 After unsuccessfully looking for an available room at Esco Hotel and Hotel Al Madinah, I went to Hotel Yahye.

 Here, I finally found a single room with a fan and free WIFI Internet access.
 I was very happy because, besides being located right where I wanted, it was clean enough.

 The price for a room is 6 euros / 7 dollars per night.
-Prices vary depending on season and room type.
-A single room with en-suite bathroom costs 8.6 to 21.6 euros / 10 to 25 dollars in high season.
+Prices vary depending on the season and room type.
+A single room with en-suite bathroom costs 8.6 to 21.6 euros / 10 to 25 dollars in the high season.